Symmetries as Ground States of Local Superoperators: Hydrodynamic Implications: Examples of Super-Hamiltonians

 In the operator language, the composite spins on rung $j$ map to physical spin projectors on site $j$ as $\sket{\tup}_j = \oket{\ketbra{\up}}_j$ and $\sket{\tdn}_j = \oket{\ketbra{\dn}}_j$.
 Hence the composite spins of Eq.~(\ref{eq:PZ2GS}) map as

 and the normalized ground states are

 which are precisely the two linearly independent operators that span the commutant algebra for the $\mbZ_2$ symmetry, shown in Eq.~(\ref{eq:Z2bond}).
 Hence the ground state space of the superoperator $\hmP_{\mbZ_2}$ precisely maps to the commutant algebra $\mC_{\mbZ_2}$.
+In App.~\ref{subapp:superHsymms_Z2} we further discuss the fate of the formal inherited symmetries of the super-Hamiltonian---here independent $\mbZ_2$ symmetries associated with each leg---in the corresponding quantum ``phase" that contains these ground states, and show that they can be understood in terms of particular spontaneous symmetry breaking.
 As an extension, it is easy to see that all Pauli string bond algebras, i.e., those generated by Pauli strings, have super-Hamiltonians that are composed of commuting projectors.
 This is because the Pauli strings themselves square to $1$, making the first two terms in Eq.~(\ref{eq:Pexp}) constants, while the Pauli strings appear in pairs in the last term, which commute with any other pair of Pauli strings.
 Hence the ground states of these super-Hamiltonians can be solved to reproduce the respective commutants (which in such cases are also generated by physical Pauli strings~\cite{moudgalya2022from}).
 Since the commutants in such cases are also generated by Pauli strings~\cite{moudgalya2022from}, we expect them to correspond to discrete symmetries.